-If you do not have a logo then you may consider adding an image of your product or something relating to them.
+If you do not have a logo then you perhaps add an image of your product or something relating to them.
 An artist’s business card is just crying out for … artwork!
 If you want to display a larger image then consider a two sided card, such as those produced by Moo, that allow you to put a picture on one side and your details on the other.

 Most artists use their own name as their brand name anyway.
 So why might you want to add your personal name if you sell under a shop name or brand name?